apache/carbondata/Agent_module/README.md

 another script with `carbon_data.open("kb.carbondata")` — all your entities, embeddings, relations, and memories will still be there.

+SQLite WAL mode may create temporary `-wal` and `-shm` sidecar files while the store is open.
+A clean close normally checkpoints the database back to the primary file; applications must not copy a live store without its WAL state.

 ### Step 3 — go deeper

 [**QUICKSTART.md**](QUICKSTART.md) covers each scenario in detail: